subvisual/blog/pages/posts/2014/12-december/48-lessons-learned-from-our-winter-company-retreat.md

 retina_cover:
 tags:
   - general
+intro: "We had our first offsite experience in May when we drove to the beautiful Gerês and spent 3 days blowing off steam, having fun and talking lightly about some of our projects."
 ---

 We had our first offsite experience in May when we drove to the beautiful Gerês and spent 3 days blowing off steam, having fun and talking lightly about some of our projects.